abhiram-1729/PDF-RAG-Assistant---Streamlit-Edition/README.md

-# 🤖 Personal Notes RAG Assistant with Gemini Pro
+# 📄 PDF RAG Assistant - Streamlit Edition

-A powerful **Retrieval-Augmented Generation (RAG)** application that transforms your PDF notes into an intelligent question-answering system powered by Google's Gemini API.
+A professional **Retrieval-Augmented Generation (RAG)** web application built with Streamlit that transforms your PDF documents into an intelligent question-answering system powered by Google's Gemini API, with semantic search powered by FAISS and SentenceTransformers.

 ## Features